 The provision and management of parking, loading and on-site circulation plays a significant role in the ability of people to safely and efficiently access land use activities for work, recreation, shopping and business.
 It directly impacts on the use of private motor vehicles and cycles as a primary mode of transport for these activities.
 Adverse effects can occur when the demand for parking for an activity exceeds that provided on-site and there is an overspill of parking on the adjacent roadside.
 The safe and efficient use and capacity of the road can be adversely affected by parked or manoeuvring vehicles, while the amenity of an area can also be adversely affected by on-street parking.
-To avoid or reduce these effects, the Plan ensures that adequate on-site parking can generate adverse effects such as vegetation modification and removal, increased impervious surface areas, reduced private open space, reduced wastewater disposal areas, increased earthworks and sediment runoff.
+To avoid or reduce these effects, the Plan ensures that adequate on-site parking and loading spaces is are provided for all activities.
+However, the council is mindful that on-site parking can generate adverse effectsuch as vegetation modification and removal, increased impervious surface areas, reducedprivate open space, reduced wastewater disposal areas, increased earthworks and sediment runoff.
 An oversupply of parking can also encourage reliance on private vehicle trips when viable alternative modes of transport are available.